opsb/ziggy/README.markdown

 ### Customise key

 The method name and arguments are always used as the base of the cache key.
-Using a block you can differentiate the keys based on further criteria e.g. screen_name.
+You can customise the start of the cache key using a block.

     class TwitterUser
       include Ziggy